Undergraduate Enrollment Yield Initiative Launches

 - Scott Martin, Ph.D., Professor and Department Chair, Chemistry

-- Libby Gallogly, Magis Operational Excellence Program Coordination Team and Department
+- Libby Gallogly, Magis Operational Excellence Program Coordination Team and Department of Human Resources

 - Daniel Carter, President, Student Government Association